Rod Stewart: 2016–present: Continuing to record – Blood Red Roses and The Tears of Hercules

 On 22 November 2019, Stewart released You're in My Heart: Rod Stewart with the Royal Philharmonic Orchestra, produced by Trevor Horn.
 The album contains vocal tracks from UK number one hits "Sailing", "I Don't Want To Talk About It" and "The First Cut is the Deepest" with new arrangements performed by the Royal Philharmonic Orchestra, as well as 1971 chart toppers in both the UK and US "Maggie May" and "Reasons to Believe".
 The release of You're In My Heart coincided with Stewart's biggest-ever UK stadium tour throughout November and December 2019, a continuation of his successful summer stadium tour.
-You're In My Heart also included "Stop Loving Her Today", a new song, as well as a new recording of 'It Takes Two' featuring Robbie Williams.
-You're in My Heart topped the UK Albums Chart, staying in the #1 position for three weeks and making it his tenth Number 1 album.
+You're In My Heart also included "Stop Loving Her Today", a new song, as well as a new recording of "It Takes Two" featuring Robbie Williams.
+You're in My Heart topped the UK Albums Chart, staying in the number one position for three weeks and making it his tenth UK chart-topping album.
 Stewart released his 31st studio album The Tears of Hercules in November 2021.
 Stewart is only the fifth British act in UK chart history with 10 or more number-one albums, and BPI Certified – Gold.

-In 2022, he revealed that he had refused to perform in Qatar the year before, despite an offer of "over $1m", citing the country's human rights record.
+In June 2022, Stewart performed at the Platinum Party at the Palace.
+In November 2022, he said that he had refused to perform in Qatar the year before, despite an offer of "over $1m", citing the country's human rights record.
+In 2023, Rolling Stone ranked Stewart at No. 49 on their list of the 200 Greatest Singers of All Time.
+In May 2023, Stewart performed at the Jeff Beck tribute concerts held at the Royal Albert Hall, sharing the stage with Ronnie Wood, Eric Clapton, Kirk Hammett and Johnny Depp among others.

+In late 2023, Warner Music announced a new album, Swing Fever, recorded with Jools Holland's Rhythm And Blues Orchestra, for 23 February 2024 release.
+A single from the album, "Almost Like Being in Love", was released on 5 December.

+In February 2024 Irving Azoff's Iconic Artists Group acquired Stewart's catalogue for close to $100M.

+In November 2024 Stewart was confirmed to play the Glastonbury Legends slot in 2025, 23 years after his last appearance at the festival.
+In June 2025 he cancelled a string of US concerts as he recovered from flu.